-- The rainforest is usually its lushest and some would say most beautiful.
+- The amazon rainforest is usually its lushest and some would say most beautiful.

-- More pink dolphins can be found directly in the front of the lodge, but they can easily be seen year around not far from the lodge.
+- More pink dolphins can be found directly in the front of the treehouse hotel, but they can easily be seen year around not far from the lodge.

 - Typically June through November